typescript-entity/typescript-entity/README.md

 # @typescript-entity

-Typed entity library with attribute sanitization and validation.
+Typed entity library with attribute sanitization, normalization and validation.

 See the [README for `@typescript/core`](https://github.com/apancutt/typescript-entity/blob/master/packages/%40typescript-entity/core/README.md) for more information.